Affordable European Holidays: Cheapest Countries in Europe to Visit

 For outdoor enthusiasts, travel to the island of Lastovo in Croatia.
 It’s the youngest nature park and furthermost inhabited island.
 Far away from the crowds, you can enjoy swimming in crystal clear blue seas during the day and star gazing at night.
 For city lovers, Zagreb is a perfect city break.
 Zagreb offers beautiful cathedrals and exceptional nightlife much like the other beautiful Balkan countries you must explore, too.
 You can also take a day tour to Plitvice Lakes National Park from big cities such as Dubrovnik and Split, as well.

 In Istanbul, you can eat like a king for about 5 euros.
 This not to miss city is rich in culture, nightlife, and excellent foodie.
 Jump on a plane and make Istanbul your next city break.
 Wander through the grand bazaar in the morning and spend your afternoon exploring the extravagant blue mosque.
+So, if you’re really looking for an experience of a lifetime then Turkey should be on your list as it is certainly one of the cheap places to visit in Europe.

 Estonia is located in the Baltics and its capital is Tallinn, a beautiful small city with a charming medieval fortress.
 A UNESCO World Heritage protected site, you’ll get a glimpse of what life used to be including vendors in old clothing, paved streets, and old buildings.
 A backpackers hub, you can make sure that your budget will do well in Estonia for what it is worth.

-See the picturesque capital city, Skopje from above by visiting the Kale Fortress.
+One of the cheapest cities in Europe – see the picturesque capital city, Skopje from above by visiting the Kale Fortress.
 Even better: you can get this amazing view of the city for free.
 Head down to the Old Bazaar if you are looking for to view beautiful mosques and markets.
 No matter where you end up in Skopje, this capital is sure to impress.

 This island country is full of hidden gems.
 Starting your trip in the cultural hub of Valletta, you can explore aged marketplaces and beautiful homes.
 The city is nothing short of beautiful.
 Head to the “silent city” of Mdina to find the old capital of Malta.
 Malta boasts cultural hubs and beaches alike, let this be one of your next weekend breaks in Europe.

+Looking for cheap European vacations?
 Visit old Riga to get your fill in of oversized churches and cobble lined paths.
 If you’re an aquatic lover, be sure to spend time in the old harbor town of Andrejsala which has now turned into a top art destination in Europe.
 For more information about the places to see and things to do, check out this guide to Latvia for more details!

 IS THIS THE KIND OF POST THAT INTEREST YOU?AWESOME!
 TICKLE YOUR WANDERLUST AND JOIN MY COMMUNITY OF TRAVEL ENTHUSIASTS AND NEVER MISS OUT A POST!